DworkinLab/episodicSequenceData/Run Through - Episodic.md

 NOTE: editing names (remove A_ and add it to the back): for file in *; do mv "${file}" "${file/A_/}_A"; done

 ### Running GATK on final.bam files for BWA-mem?

-For BWA-mem; can add a readgroup at that time; (look into adding for new run through!)
+For BWA-mem; can add a readgroup at that time; (look into adding for new run through)

 1) Need an unzipped version of reference genome (make sure unzipped -- gunzip)

+2) make a gatk directory (mkdir gatk_dir)

-2) need to make sure the index directory has a .dict (done already for novoalign practice)
+3) need to make sure the index directory has a .dict (done already for novoalign practice == location of script below)
 ```
 #! /bin/bash